Pics Inside Texas Immigrant Processing Center Show Chain Link Fences, Mattresses on the Floor

 "We did see the children who were held inside here," he told CNN's Ana Cabrera in an interview.

-“In wire-mesh, chain linked cages that are about 30×30, a lot of young folks put into them.
+"In wire-mesh, chain linked cages that are about 30x30, a lot of young folks put into them.
 I must say though, far fewer than was here two weeks ago.

 "I was told that buses full (of children) were taken away before I arrived.
 That was one of my concerns, that essentially, when you have to give lengthy notice, you end up a little bit of a show rather than seeing what's really going on in these centers."